PowerStore

 Fibre Channel requirements

-Dell PowerStore supports Fibre Channel communication.
+Dell PowerStore supports Fibre Channel connectivity.
 If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Dell PowerStore:

 • Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.